What do you do when something isn’t working out? Do you cut your losses and walk away? Or do you buckle down and keep trying.

 View Stef Reid’s JLA speaker profile here.

-If you’d like to enquire about booking Stef, please contact your JLA Account Manager.
+If you’d like to enquire about booking Stef, or would like other options for a speaker on High Performance & Teamwork please contact your JLA Account Manager.

 Articles